Many consumers are attracted to the concept of a combined air purifier and humidifier, expecting to get two-for-one value. This is seldom the case.

 Air-O-Swiss 2055/2055D Air Washer/humidifier is not really an air purifier.

-Users say it reduces visible dust accumulation on furniture.
+Users say it reduces visible dust accumulation on furniture, but I remain skeptical.

 AOS air washers can be a solution where humidification is needed, seasonal pollen or larger dust is the main problem, and space is limited.